Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 Given an algebraic structure, if we are able to prove its commutative nature, it basically ensures that any operation on that structure is 'order independent'.
 This is a great property to have when working in a distributed system, where there is no notion of *global time*.
 Of recent CRDTs function by employing this property of an algebraic structure called a *bounded semilattice.*

 A *semilattice* is simply a commutative and idempotent semigroup.
 If we add an identity operation to that, what we have is a *bounded semilattice.* But aren't semigroups with identities known as Monoids?
 Well yes.
 To give a concise definition, *a bounded semilattice is an idempotent and commutative monoid*.
 So being a monoid we get *associativity* for free.
-To consider the advantages of *associativity* please consider going thorugh my previous [blog post on Finger Trees](https://abhiroop.github.io/Finger-Trees/).
+To consider the advantages of *associativity* please consider going through my previous [blog post on Finger Trees](https://abhiroop.github.io/Finger-Trees/).

 CRDTs have a merge function and the merge function must be commutative, associative, and idempotent.
 It provides a *join*(supremum of a Set) for any pair of replica states, so the set of all states forms a semilattice and we get all the properties of the same.

-However coming back to Smart contracts, different orders have different meanings. *So modelling it as a semi-lattice wont help us in any way*.
-I believe a lot of answers lie in the study of Category Theory and we would perhaps have to look in a litte bit deeper to seek a corresponding structure which can actually model time and order.
+However coming back to Smart contracts, different orders have different meanings. *So modeling it as a semi-lattice wont help us in any way*.
+I believe a lot of answers lie in the study of Category Theory and we would perhaps have to look in a little bit deeper to seek a corresponding structure which can actually model time and order.
 But for now let us take a look at the operational semantics as defined in the Making Smart Contracts Smarter paper to tackle this issue:

 **IMPROVED OPERATIONAL SEMANTICS**